N-A-D/Rift/README.md

 The library is intended to be compatible with C++14, with its only C++17 dependency being the use of the new standard algorithm.
 Therefore, if C++17 is not available to you, simply do not define `RIFT_ENABLE_PARALLEL_TRANSFORMATIONS`.

 As a final note, parallelization *may* provide tangible benefits only if the number of entities a system is transforming is large enough.
+If the number of entities a system is transforming is too small, the additional overhead incurred by the new stanard algorithm might outweigh any benefits to parallelization.
+Therefore, it is imperative to first be sure there *is* a performance problem before trying to optimize.

 ## Entities
 As mentioned earlier, entities are column indices into a component type table.
 As such, `rift::Entity` is a proxy class for a `std::uint64_t` index.
 The index is composed of two parts: a 32 bit **version** and a 32 bit **index**.
 The **version** distinguishes between **stale** (deceased) and **valid** (alive) entities that have the same **index**.
 This is necessary as the **index** maps an *entity* to its components, and you wouldn't want a stale entity modifying a valid entity's state.